Deploy for High Availability

 - Docker

-Scale the control plane by setting replica counts in your Helm values:
+Scale the control plane by setting replica counts in your Helm values and keeping the service frontends stable:

 dashboard: